HOME NEWS BLOG

 Technology demos and impressive journal publications are flying by at a dizzying rate these days.
 However, as an industry insider, I recommend maintaining a healthy dose of skepticism about the claimed results datasets the video demonstrations you see.
 Often what is being presented is the best possible performance.
 In some cases, what is being shown is actually a performance they hope to soon have which in fact does not yet exist.
 When this is done, we often call it a Wizard of Oz'ed demonstration.
 Presenting an aspirational version of what you soon hope to have is oddly close to down right lying.

-Back in grad school, I was working on a self-built autonomous vehicle that was to be used for by Ph.D. dissertation work.
+Back in graduate school, I was working on a self-built autonomous vehicle that was to be used for my Ph.D. dissertation work.
 I got the system up and running and I got my code, which turned camera images into a 3D scene to navigate in, working.
 I met with a fellow graduate student for dinner that night and I excitedly shared my progress.
-I was a bit shocked when he asked me, "did you get a video of it?"
-I indicated I hadn't.
-He said, "Then it didn't happen."
-After probing further, I found that his autonomous robotics work which he had recently presented at a robotics conference and was a large part of his doctoral work, had an issue.
+He asked me, "did you get a video of it?"
+I indicated I hadn't and he said, "Then it didn't happen."
+Obviously I was a bit shocked and had to probe further to understand.
+He had recently presented his autonomous robotics work at a conference that was a large part of his doctoral work, but he had an issue.
 For every one time his robot autonomously achieved a task, there were another 50 to a hundred times that it would fail.
-Because of this, he had taken to video taping every single experiment on the off chance the robot would appear to work well, because it could literally be another month or two until another successful trail occurred.
+Because of this, he had taken to making video recordings of every experiment on the off chance the robot would appear to work well, because it could literally be another month or two until another successful trail occurred.

-When companies demonstrate the technology they have been developing I always ask myself it looks like it has been Wizard of Oz'ed, and you should too.
-And this applies equally well to results in scientific journal and conference publications as well.
+When companies demonstrate the technology they have been developing I always ask myself if it looks like it has been Wizard of Oz'ed, and you should too.
+And this applies equally to results in scientific journal and conference publications.
 The representation you see, is very likely presenting a level of functionality they aspire to more than the actual level of the technology.
-Even if the data in the tables presented show impressive and improved over state-of-the-art prior work, it is very likely that they have over-fit their algorithms to the datasets they are testing on and that the technology or algorithms performs dramatically less impressively in the wild.
+Even if the data in the tables presented show impressive and improved over state-of-the-art prior work, it is very likely that they have over-fit their algorithms to the datasets they are testing on and that the technology or algorithms perform dramatically less impressively in the wild.

 © 2024